nhsconnect/prm-practice-migration-staging/guide/01-kick-off.md

 ### Notifying third parties and links

-Make a list of all the supporting/connecting systems and community services that are currently sent electronically
+Make a list of all the supporting/connecting systems and community services that are currently sent electronically.
+Check if the delivery partner has a list of all the third party providers in the area to help with this task.

 * Pathology labs and any other services or providers that send information and results automatically to the current system. (eg. bowel screening, hospital letters, 111, Out of hours)
 * Pharmacies
 * [Primary Care Support England](https://pcse.england.nhs.uk/)